Simplicial chromatic polynomials as Hilbert series of Stanley--Reisner rings: Acknowledgements

 \section{Acknowledgements}

 I am very grateful to my advisor Benson Farb for his guidance and encouragement throughout the project.
 Also, I would like to thank him for extensive comments on preliminary versions of this paper.
+Finally, I am very thankful to Karim Adiprasito for helpful discussions on a project motivating the unimodality example studied here.